The Bankrate promise

-A home is a major investment, so think carefully about where you want to live and what type of property you want before you buy — and be prepared to stay there for some time.
-If you didn’t make enough of a down payment to start and haven’t built much equity through appreciation, it’ll be harder to “break even” on your sale, and even to pay the closing costs.
+A home is a major investment, so think carefully about where you want to live and what type of property you want — and be prepared to stay there for some time.
+If you didn’t make enough of a down payment to start and haven’t built much equity through appreciation, it’ll be harder to break even or profit when you sell.

 With a tight budget, flexibility is key.
-Instead of looking for a single-family home with a backyard in a sought-after neighborhood, for example, expand your house hunt to other options (condo, townhouse) or more remote areas.
+Instead of looking for a single-family home with a backyard in a sought-after neighborhood, for example, expand your house hunt to other options or farther-flung areas.

 “Maybe explore other local townships that may have more affordable pricing, or consider condos and townhomes to start,” says Judy Chin, a Realtor with RE/MAX Villa in New Jersey.